 Some cases of dental implants require a dental bone graft.
 If the patient does not have a sufficient amount of bone for the procedure.
 Luckily today, we have the ability to grow bone where needed.

-Dental bone grafting not only gives us the opportunity to place implants of proper length and width, but it also creates the chance to restore functionality and esthetic appearance of the mouth and teeth.
+Dental bone grafting not only gives us the opportunity to place implants of proper length and width.
+It also creates the chance to restore functionality and esthetic appearance of the mouth and teeth.

 [Related: Oral Surgery]